slsdetectorgroup/slsDetectorPackage/docs/src/installation.rst

 ---------------------------------

 Note that on some systems, for example RH7,  cmake v3+ is available under the cmake3 alias.
-It is also required to clone with the option --recursive to get the git submodules used in the package.
+It is also required to clone with the option --recursive to get the pybind11 submodules used in the package.
+(Only needed for older versions than v7.0.0)

 .. code-block:: bash

     git clone --recursive https://github.com/slsdetectorgroup/slsDetectorPackage.git

+    # if older than v7.0.0 and using python, update pybind11 submodules
+    cd slsDetectorPackage
+    git submodule update --init

     mkdir build && cd build
     cmake ../slsDetectorPackage -DCMAKE_INSTALL_PREFIX=/your/install/path
     make -j12 #or whatever number of cores you are using to build